 The canaries are also tiny birds, so they’ll require about the same level of care and overall expense as parakeets.

-However, when it comes to raising canaries, you’ll also have to make sure you provide them with plenty of room.
-These birds get bored easily, too, so toys are essential.
+However, when raising canaries, you’ll also have to make sure you provide them with plenty of room.
+These birds get bored quickly, too, so toys are essential.

 This can increase the cost of raising your pet to up to $150 per year, depending on what kind of cages and toys you select.

 Similar to the canary is a finch.
-These birds require similar care as parakeets and canaries, but they get lonely easily.
+These birds require identical care as parakeets and canaries, but they get lonely quickly.

 Expect to budget around $100 per year or more for a flock of finches.

 Because of this, your costs are going to triple.
-You’ll need a bit more space than you might for finches, parakeets, and canaries.
+You’ll need more space than you might for finches, parakeets, and canaries.

-Since these birds live so long, you’ll want to have around $300 or so set aside to devote to their care.
+Since these birds live so long, you’ll want to have around $300 set aside to devote to their care.

-Cockatiels are social birds, requiring regular interaction either from you or with other birds.
+Cockatiels are social birds, requiring regular interaction with you or with other birds.
 Therefore, you’re going to see your costs rise, too.

 It would help if you handled these birds often.
 Expect to spend around $150 to raise these birds.